RaquelPlaza/angular5-dojo/README.md

 yarn add jquery-slim
 ```

-Then so our application knows about JQuery and the animation scripts add the following references under scripts in the .angular-cli.json file:
+Then, so our application knows about JQuery and the animation scripts, add the following references in the scripts array found in the .angular-cli.json file:

 ```
 "../node_modules/jquery-slim/dist/jquery.slim.min.js",